mockoon/cli/README.md

 </div>

 Welcome to Mockoon's official CLI, a lightweight and fast NPM package to deploy your mock APIs anywhere.
-Feed it with a Mockoon's [export file](https://mockoon.com/docs/latest/import-export-data/), and you are good to go.
+Feed it with a Mockoon's [data file](https://mockoon.com/docs/latest/mockoon-data-files/data-storage-location/), and you are good to go.

 The CLI supports the same features as the main application: [templating system](https://mockoon.com/docs/latest/templating/overview/), [proxy mode](https://mockoon.com/docs/latest/proxy-mode/), [route response rules](https://mockoon.com/docs/latest/route-responses/dynamic-rules/), etc.